-SX - Presumed Extirpated-Species or community is believed to be extirpated from the province.
-Not located despite intensive searches of historical sites and other appropriate habitat, and virtually no likelihood that it will be rediscovered.

-SH- Possibly Extirpated (Historical)-Species or community occurred historically in the province, and there is some possibility that it may be rediscovered.
+- SX Presumed Extirpated-Species or community is believed to be extirpated from the province.
+Not located despite intensive searches of historical sites and other appropriate habitat, and virtually no likelihood that it will be rediscovered. - SH- Possibly Extirpated (Historical)-Species or community occurred historically in the province, and there is some possibility that it may be rediscovered.
 Its presence may not have been verified in the past 20-40 years.
-A species or community occurred historically in the province, and there is some possibility that it may be rediscovered. without such a 20-40 year delay if the only known occurrences in a province were destroyed or if it had been extensively and unsuccessfully looked for.

-\$1 - Critically Imperiled - Critically imperiled in the province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the province.

-\$2-Imperiled-Imperiled in the province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the province.

-\$3 - Vulnerable-Vulnerable in the province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.

-S4 - Apparently Secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors.

-\$5 - Secure-Common, widespread, and abundant in the nation or state/province.

-SNR - Unranked-Province conservation status not yet assessed.

-SU - Unrankable-Currently unrankable due to lack of information or due to substantially conflicting information about status or trends.

-SNA - Not Applicable - A conservation status rank is not applicable because the species is not a suitable target for conservation activities.

-S#S# - Range Rank -A numeric range rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
+A species or community could become SH without such a 20-40 year delay if the only known occurrences in a province were destroyed or if it had been extensively and unsuccessfully looked for. - \$1 Critically Imperiled Critically imperiled in the province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the province. - \$2-Imperiled-Imperiled in the province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the province. - \$3 Vulnerable-Vulnerable in the province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation. - S4 Apparently Secure-Uncommon but not rare; some cause for long-term concern due to declines or other factors. - S5 Secure-Common, widespread, and abundant in the nation or state/province. - SNR Unranked-Province conservation status not yet assessed. - SU Unrankable-Currently unrankable due to lack of information or due to substantially conflicting information about status or trends. - SNA Not Applicable A conservation status rank is not applicable because the species is not a suitable target for conservation activities. - S#\$# Range Rank -A numeric range rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
 Ranges cannot skip more than one rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
+Ranges cannot skip more than one rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.

-B - Breeding-Conservation status refers to the breeding population of the species in the province.

-N - Nonbreeding-Conservation status refers to the non-breeding population of the species in the province.

-M - Migrant-Migrant species occurring regularly on migration at particular staging areas or concentration spots where the species might warrant conservation status refers to the aggregating transient population of the species in the province.
+- B Breeding-Conservation status refers to the breeding population of the species in the province. - N Nonbreeding-Conservation status refers to the non-breeding population of the species in the province. - M Migrant-Migrant species occurring regularly on migration at particular staging areas or concentration spots where the species might warrant conservation attention.
+Conservation status refers to the aggregating transient population of the species in the province.

 Note: A breeding status is only used for species that have distinct breeding and/or non-breeding populations in the province, and/or a migrant-status S-rank if the species occurs regularly on migration at particular staging areas or concentration spots where the species might warrant conservation attention.
 The two (or rarely, three) status ranks are separated by a comma (e.g., "S2B,S3N" or "SHN,S4B,S1M").